 - sudden pain when your tooth comes into contact with hot or cold temperatures.

-If you act quickly, there is a high chance that your tooth will continue to function as normal for many years.
+If you act quickly, not only you will get rid of the painful toothache, but also there is a high chance your tooth will continue to function as normal for many years.

 What to do?

 - Immediately rinse your mouth with warm water.

 - If you have any swelling, use a cold compress to slow it down.